A community of learning, engagement, and action for Andrus family members across generations

 A year-long leadership program that builds the skills and knowledge to serve on a board and connects descendants of John E. Andrus to the family’s deep roots in philanthropy.
 BETs explore some of the important issues facing the world today through the lens of philanthropy, grantmaking, and social justice advocacy.

-Andrus Family Fund (AFF, ages 25-45) AFF fosters just and sustainable change in the United States by supporting organizations that advance social justice and improve outcomes for vulnerable youth.
+Andrus Family Fund (AFF, ages 25-45) AFF supports the self-determination, power and liberation of Black, Brown and Indigenous youth impacted by the youth justice, child welfare and other disruptive systems.
 Andrus family members serve on AFF’s board of directors alongside community members, deepening their understanding and action for social and racial justice, including grantmaking.
 After serving on AFF’s board, many go on to work at nonprofits and serve on boards in their local communities, at the Surdna Foundation, and the Andrus Family Programs.

 Social Justice Philanthropy Toolkit (age 14 and older) This toolkit covers topics of social justice and philanthropy for next generation leaders.
 Andrus family members, educators in nonprofit organizations or academia, foundation staff, giving circles, and young philanthropists can use this content to facilitate personal development, build knowledge and develop their philanthropic practice.
 It also includes recommendations for participants to turn their learning about social justice philanthropy into action.